6 Fleets, 150 Points – September 2019

 What a memorable experience!
 This game was pretty wild.
 I enjoyed using the points in play + gold house rule.
 The scores are really crazy and lopsided, but I’m fine that they weren’t close – mostly to avoid controversy from the weird ending.
 The final few hours of the game were extremely strange.
 At the end of Day 3 it looked like the Jade Vikings would win.
 However, the Guichuan’s ridiculous double home island hoard epic raid proved to be the play of the game.
 The Cursed got very lucky with UT’s and different timing and location things.

 I ran a few calculations to see if the English Mercenaries made the right decision, and it does look like they would have just ended up poorer if the game had continued.
 In a best case scenario, the EM’s would have gotten both the 50 gold coin back home from the Cursed along with capturing the Frontier and Peacock.
 The Cursed would end up with 597 (647-50), while the EM’s would finish with 527 (448+50 (coin)+17 (Frontier)+12 (Peacock w/equipment)).
-So the Cursed would still win by 70 gold!
+So the Cursed would still win by 70 total points!

 The Cursed did so many things right.
 Capturing ships with consistency (Monarca, Flying Dutchman, Frontier, and many others) ensured that their points in play number stayed high, yet also provided them with logistical support in a tense and stressful endgame.
 The FD and Frontier held down the fort as they say, providing great support around the HI that allowed the Guichuan’s massive haul to be unloaded as threats were dealt with.
 The Delusion snagged both of those ships in her waterfall trip to the west, so her role cannot be ignored.
 She was a huge star in the first half+ of the game.
 Once she was crippled by the Baochuan, it was time for the Guichuan to shine brighter than ever.
 Grim the Savage teamed with Bianco’s Haulers for an international stealing party for the ages, raking in a TON of gold.
 I think the Guichuan may have stolen 6 coins from the Golden Cranes fleet and another 6 from the JV’s home island.
 If someone had been stupid enough to sink her and trigger Neptune’s Figurehead, there’s a solid chance she would have sunk the Eighth Wonder at the end or even gone after the French or EM HI’s for more booty.